Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Introduction

-To facilitate the learning of colored point cloud features, prior works~\cite{psnet, colorpcr} have independently handle geometric and color attributes by partitioning the colored point cloud ($N\times6$) into two separate groups: one containing the XYZ coordinates (3 channels) and the other containing the RGB values (3 channels).
-Each group is then fed into a separate feature encoder.
-However, as feature encoders used in this approach extract features on a per-point basis, it inherently suffers from \textit{a limited receptive field}, making it challenging to capture context-rich local features that emerge when considering neighboring points.
-To mitigate this, various point cloud encoding methods~\cite{repsurf, platypus, kpconv} have proposed techniques to incorporate surrounding points during feature extraction, however, they focus solely on the geometric attribute of a point cloud and offer no solution for colored point clouds that contain RGB values.
-Therefore, the development of \textit{a proper encoding method for colored point clouds} that not only handles the two attributes independently but also incorporates neighboring points for feature extraction remains a crucial research direction in the field of point cloud processing.
+To facilitate the learning of colored point cloud features, prior works~\cite{psnet, colorpcr} have independently handled geometric and color attributes through split-based point cloud encoding (\cref{fig:overview_2col}(b)), which partitions the colored point cloud ($N\times6$) into two separate groups: one containing the XYZ coordinates ($N\times3$) and the other containing the RGB values ($N\times3$).
+Each group is then fed into a separate feature extractor.
+However, as feature extractors used in this approach extract features on a per-point basis, it inherently suffers from a limited receptive field, making it challenging to capture context-rich features that emerge when considering neighboring points.
+Therefore, the development of a proper encoding method that not only handles the two attributes independently but also incorporates neighboring points for feature extraction remains a crucial research direction in the field of colored point cloud processing.

-In response to this direction, we pioneer a point cloud encoding method that utilizes the components readily obtained through the newly devised 3D Fourier decomposition as explicit representations containing color and geometric attributes.
-By decomposing a point cloud using the Fourier decomposition, we extract amplitude and phase; we have discovered that amplitude preserves the point cloud’s color information, whereas phase encodes its geometric attributes.
+In response to this direction, we pioneer a colored point cloud encoding method that utilizes amplitude and phase readily obtained through a newly devised 3D Fourier decomposition (\cref{fig:overview_2col}(c)).
+We have discovered that amplitude preserves the point cloud’s color information, whereas phase encodes its geometric attributes.
 Since both components reside in the spectral domain, operations applied to them influence the entire point cloud globally~\cite{ffc_evidence}, resulting in a large receptive field.
-Leveraging this property, we employ amplitude and phase as explicit representations, facilitating independent learning and effective utilization of the point cloud’s color and geometric features, making them a suitable encoding method for colored point clouds.
+Leveraging this property, we employ amplitude and phase as \textit{explicit representations}, facilitating independent learning and effective utilization of the point cloud’s color and geometric features, making them a suitable encoding method for colored point clouds.